jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 \end{align*}
 $$ -->

-You might be suspecting this, but given the recursive structure of neural networks, the gradients that we computed here can be expressed in a general form for any layer $l$ in a network.
+You might be suspecting this, but given the repetitive structure of neural networks, the gradients that we computed here can be expressed in a general form for any layer $l$ in a network.
 We'll leave this as an exercise for the reader, but suffice to say that the derivations we've done here provide the foundation for training neural networks of any depth.

 ## Python Implementation